sohamroy19/ascon-linear-layer/README.md

 ## Note
 1. In all the implementations, the dummy variable `x` is used with its index starting at `0`.
 The qubits are denoted as `x[0]`, `x[1]` and so on.
 2. The first line for the in-place implementations indicates the relabel of qubits.
 It can be realized through a series of SWAP gates.
-3. In the naïve quantum implementation, the 320 ancilla qubits are used (denoted as `x[320]`, ..., `x[639]`).
+3. In the naïve quantum implementation, the 320 ancilla qubits are denoted as `x[320]`, ..., `x[639]`.